Reduce Image Size in KB (20 KB, 50 KB, 100 KB)

 Processing is 100% in-browser.
 Your image is never uploaded.

-How to Reduce Image Size in KB
+How to Reduce Image Size to a Specific KB

 1